Home > Digital technologies > AI and big data > Machine learning, deep learning, AI: what are the differences?

 Unsupervised learning

-Unsupervised learning is used to:
+Unsupervised learning is used to :

-• data clustering operations based on their similarities or differences.
+• data clustering operations based on similarities or differences.
 For example, grouping bank customers according to their profile.

 • association operations to identify relationships between variables in a data set.